• Summer Favorites

 melted butter in saucepan.

-Step 2: Once the gnocchi is cooked and on a plate, use the same pan to melt the butter over medium heat.
+Step 2: Once the gnocchi is cooked, remove them from the pan.
+Then, use the same pan to melt the butter over medium heat.
 Let it cook, swirling the pan occasionally, until it starts to foam and then turns lightly golden with a nutty smell.
-Keep a close eye on it,as this can happen quickly.
+Keep a close eye on it, as this can happen quickly.

 Sage crisping in browned butter.